bizmythy/nixconf/README.md

 - signal encrypted kwallet backend
 - firefox buttons at right place at startup
 - atuin enter not running for specifically nushell?
+- sddm on all monitors, maybe a theme if not broken